TheNoeTrevino/no-go.nvim/README.md

 - [ ] Add command to toggle reveal on cursor
 - [ ] Add support for the not operator.
 For stuff like: `if !ok {...`
+- [ ] Link to a more default background, so colorschemes can set it
+- [ ] Add support for gin?